A Tale of Two Diamond Heists

 Comparing the Crimes

-We should also point out that both crimes are symptoms of an underlying problem: the international diamond trade continues to be poorly regulated.
+We should point out, as well, that both crimes are symptoms of an underlying problem: the international diamond trade continues to be poorly regulated.
 One of the main reasons why thieves still steal diamonds is that it remains easy to re-sell them for a good price.
 Until the international diamond trade becomes much more transparent and regulated, diamond thieves will do quite well for themselves.

 In contrast, although the theft of diamonds in Zimbabwe has received some press coverage, the issue has never made much of a media splash.
 Nor has the Kimberley Process issued a formal alert to warn the world that Zimbabwean diamonds are being stolen on a massive scale.
 Indeed, the Kimberley Process, after briefly banning Zimbabwean diamonds between 2009 and 2011 due to violence in the Marange diamond fields, has basically decided to ignore the fact that Zimbabwe’s diamonds are being stolen.